-With fellow composer/guitarist Aaron Garcia, Andrew is the co-founder of experimental hardcore duo this place is actually the worst and DIY label people | place | records.
-Created out of a necessity to support an NYC music scene that exists in both “new music” and “hardcore/electronic” realms, people | places | records releases music by diverse emerging composers and bands.
-Each record is disseminated in an engaging format with the overall intent of connecting creative communities rooted in DIY ethos.
+In collaboration with composer/guitarist Aaron Garcia, Andrew is the co-founder of experimental hardcore duo this place is actually the worst and DIY label people | places | records.
+Created out of a necessity to support an NYC music scene existing in both “new music” and “hardcore/electronic” realms, people | places | records releases music by diverse emerging composers and bands.
+Each record is disseminated in an engaging format with the intention of connecting creative communities rooted in DIY ethos.
 In July 2018, this place is actually the worst released their debut full length album on the label.
-Initially inspired by an ambitious yelp review for bar, the record overlaps the boundaries between post-punk, parody, contemporary classical composition, vaporwave, and found text sources that reference absurd internet culture.
+Initially inspired by an ambitious yelp review for a bar, the record overlaps the boundaries between post-punk, parody, contemporary classical composition, vaporwave, and found text sources that reference absurd internet culture.

 Other formative relationships include Andrew's creative work with choreographers/dancers and filmmakers Angie Moon, Abraham Texidor and Norberto Collazo; as well as frequent multimedia work with photo-based artist Tanea Hynes.
-His short film collaboration with Moon, “Sticky Geraniums”, was featured during the 2017 NYC Independent Film Festival; while his work with Texidor and Collazo (both of NA2 Dance Theater) has been featured during multiple FUERZAfest Latinx LGBTQ Festivals in their dance extravaganza events.
+His short film collaboration with Moon, “Sticky Geraniums”, was featured during the 2017 NYC Independent Film Festival; while his work with Texidor and Collazo (of NA2 Dance Theater) has been featured during multiple FUERZAfest Latinx LGBTQ Festivals in their dance extravaganza events.

 Andrew holds a Bachelor of Music (honours) from Memorial University of Newfoundland and a Masters in Music Theory and Composition from NYU Steinhardt School of Culture, Education and Human Development.
 His previous mentors include Michael Gordon, Julia Wolfe, Andrew Staniland and Clark Ross.
-Andrew is currently a PhD student in Music Composition at Western University in London, Ontario, Canada; under the tutelage of Paul Frehner and David Myska.
+Andrew is currently a PhD Candidate in Music Composition at Western University in London, Ontario, Canada; under the tutelage of Paul Frehner and David Myska.